Request Records

 Audio/video recordings: $28 per hearing

-Search fee (commercial requesters): $28 for up to 10 files per day
+Clerk fee/Search fee (commercial requesters): $28 for up to 10 files per day

-Bulk data download: $28 per month
+Bulk data download (after certain conditions have been met): $28 per month

 Some requesters may qualify for a fee deferral or waiver.
 Some defendants may be entitled to copies for free.
 Contact the court if you think these apply to you.